 Photo taken at a random beach in Porto Seguro, BA Brazil

 April 27, 2019

 I’ve come a long way to be in the best shape of my life.
 From migraines after intense workouts, and then throwing up while having light sensitivity—I often ended days crying in pain.
 I remember the dark vivid dreams that kept my head burrowed deep under pillows for hours and through the night.
 Lights out, my day would be done.

 I’d first get the blinding aura, in either eye, if I care to remember.
-If I was at the gym or far from home, then I knew I’d be driving blind.
+If I was at the gym or far from home, I knew I’d be driving blind.
 Or worse, canceling the rest of my day if I had plans.
 I once called into work and my boss at the time told me to just take an Advil and get to work, now!

 Migraines don’t work like that.
 If you experience chronic migraines, or have in the past, then I understand how difficult it is to get people to see how disruptive they are, especially to your well-being and anxiety.

 I remember first getting them around seven or eight years old.
 The most severe migraine I recall lasted four, maybe five days.
 Bed ridden and dreaming all day, not knowing when the pain would go away, the doctors told my mom I was just sick with a head cold.
 It was a constant cycle of blurs, vibrating throughout my bedroom.
 Through four days of this, I daydreamed as sleep was just as painful and useless.
 My bedroom walls maneuvered like the haunted thrill houses at carnivals, or city fairs.
-For hours I’d watch my room become an abstracting playhouse turning colors, waving at me, meanwhile my head throbbing without a hint of an ending.
+For hours, I’d watch my room become an abstracting playhouse turning colors, waving at me, meanwhile, my head throbbing without a hint of an ending.